mikhailm7/takeoff-takehome/README.md

 There are a number of open issues:

-- password is stored in the clear in the database, which is BAD, BAD, BAD

 - there are no unit tests, or any other types of tests.

-- SQL statements are directly embedded in Clojure code, should use jeesql to separate them out.

-- configuration (e.g. for Postgres) is based into Clojure source code, should use configuration management library, e.g. cprop.

 - there isn't any validation on incoming query/body parameters.